GopinathMC/case-study-car-crash/README.md

 1. This is the entry point for this spark application which will be called through spark-submit command.
 2. It parse the spark-submit additional arguments using argparse python library, and calls the necessary ETL jobs.
 3. Here the spark session object, spark logger object is created, and triggers the respective analytics$.py file based on the --job parameter passed with spark-submit command. i.e spark-submit main.py --job analytics1, this will tells the main.py file to call analytics1.py file to perform necessary operation
-4. This is the place where ```config.json``` file is read and pass it to the corresponding analytics$.py modules.
+4. In this module ```config.json``` file is read and pass it to the corresponding analytics$.py modules.

 ### Configuring input and output data folder
 ```root/config.json```
 The config file looks like below
 ```json
 {
-  "app_name": "US_ACCIDENT_REPORT",
+  "app_name": "case-study-car-crash",
-  "source_data_path": "/Users/dev/Documents/assignment/case_study/Data",
+  "source_data_path": "/Users/dev/Documents/assignment/case_study/Data/INPUT",
   "output_data_path": "/Users/dev/Documents/assignment/case_study/Data/OUTPUT",
   "write_mode": "overwrite"
 }